raghavc04/React-Js-Password-manager/README.md

 - Encrypted password storage
 - Add, edit, and delete passwords
 - Search functionality for stored passwords
+ React.js (use client in place of frontend or backend server)

 ## Technologies Used
 - **Frontend:** React.js